Buying and Selling FAQs in Wyoming

 If I'm importing a car into Wyoming, is it true I must have the undercarriage cleaned before shipping?

 Not just cleaned, but thoroughly cleaned.
 The U.S. Department of Agriculture requires that all undercarriages be thoroughly cleaned so as to safeguard against transporting any dangerous pests into the state and the country.
+This is an important measure to take in order to prevent invasive species from destroying an ecosystem.

 What documentation will I need if I'm importing a vehicle into Wyoming?